amalex5/proof-pilgrim/calculus/undoing-the-chain-rule/undoing-the-chain-rule.md

 take a lot of derivatives

 There's a method some people like for doing this called **$u$-substitution**.
 I've never been a huge fan of it.
 When I first learned calculus, it seemed to make things more confusing.
 It gives a process and procedure---a formula, an algorithm---for how to reverse the chain rule, but, for me at least, it made things *more* confusing.
-And the point of our tools should be to make things *less* confusing.
-So, if you look up $u$-substitution and decided you like it as a method, go ahead and use it.
+The point of our tools should be to make things *less* confusing.
+So, if you look up $u$-substitution and decide you like it as a method, go ahead and use it.
 But

-triple chain rule